 Position taken by a trader.

-For one to trade in the foreign exchange markets, you have two options; either to buy or sell whichever works better for you.
-When you choose to buy, we say you are going long or taking a long position.
-When you choose to sell then you have gone short; taking a short position.
+Choose to buy, we say you are going long or taking a long position.
+Choose to sell then you are short on a trade; taking a short position.

-When taking a sell position/ short, saying the market will go down ie the base currency will lose value in relation to the quote currency and it goes as predicted, you make a profit.
+A sell position/ short, means the market will go down ie the base currency will lose value in relation to the quote currency.
+If it goes as predicted, you make a profit.
 The reverse is true if we take the buy position/long position on the currency pair.

-The sell position is always taken at a higher price; selling the pair high at a price called the bid price and long postion is taken at a lower price known as the ask price.
+The sell position is always taken at a higher price.
+You sell the pair high at a price called the bid price and long position at a lower price, the ask price.

 Taking a EUR/JPY as our example